zowe/docs-site/docs/user-guide/cli-using-setting-environment-variables-in-automation-server.md

  - The `SET` command within your scripts
  - The Jenkins web interface to navigate to **Manage Jenkins \> Configure System \> Global Properties** and define an environment variable in the Jenkins GUI.

-For an example of using the web interface, see the image below:
+For an example of using the web interface, see the following image:

 ![jenkins gui](../images/guides/CLI/envVarsJenkins.png)